 The waterfalls of “That country” are crowded with salmon fish.
 Besides, the seas there are teeming with mackerel fish.
 All these creatures (birds and fish) listen to sensual music and do not indulge in intellectual or artistic activity.

 In lines 7 to 8, the poet says these creatures listen to sensual music without caring for intellectual activity, which (intellectual activity) is ageless and so of a permanent value.
 Great works of art never die.
 Sensual music is that which appeals to the senses as distinguished from the mind or the intellect.
 The intellectual achievements are supposed to be ageless and immortal and so of permanent value.
-The reference is to things of beauty which are a joy forever, an allusion to ‘Endymion’ by John Keats.
+The reference is to things of beauty that are a joy forever, an allusion to ‘Endymion’ by John Keats.

 An aged man is but a paltry thing,

 The second stanza is more of the same.
 Readers cannot dismiss the bitter tone that is present in this stanza; Yeats’s diction is particularly telling, comparing an old man to an insignificant, small thing.
 He infers that there is nothing left to an old man: he is simply a stick wearing a worn and torn jacket.
 Yeats seems to be commenting here, however, that just because one is old, it does not mean he has an old soul, for the soul of the old man is clapping and singing loudly.

 Apart from that, the second stanza can be interpreted differently.
 Here, the poet, as an old man, is sailing to Byzantium from Ireland.
 In the first stanza, he has described the country from which he is sailing away.
 While, in the second stanza, the poet portrays the benefits of the country of his arrival for an old man like him.